georgitsvetkov/consul-aws/README.md

 Remark: For this setup, I used default VPC, Subnet etc. AWS HC account settings, as well as Mac M1 with terraform v0.13.7 installed.
 The scripts and steps implemented above are being tested manually [by building infra using AWS console and final testing via TF](https://hashicorp.atlassian.net/wiki/spaces/GEOR/pages/2323157862/Spun+up+AWS+instance+via+AWS+Management+Console).

-Note: Consul cluster runs `consul-enterprise=1.8.3+ent`, which is not licensed at the moment and it will drop some time after the consul is being spun up.
-In case of systemctl consul exit, you can use `sudo systemctl status consul` to check the consul process status, followed by `sudo systemctl start consul`, which should bring consul process back and re-initiate all client/server memberships.